Lucasus/TrendsTracker/README.md

-TrendsTracker
+Sample CRUD App
 =============

+In the future:
 Online tool for tracking and analyzing technology trends.
 This project helps me to learn new technologies.

-The project is still in early development phase, application doesn't do very much (simple CRUD for now).
+Now:
+Simple CRUD for now - managing keywords to track.

 #### Tools, technologies: ####